General Education Development

 What is the GED®?

 The 2014 GED® test is a computer-based, four-subject high school equivalency test.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.
-After you pass the GED® test, your certificate will be issued by the testing center where you took your last test and you’ll receive a GED® transcript (which can be used to apply to college, for your job, etc).
-Click here for more information about the 2014 GED® Experience.
+After you pass the GED® test, your certificate will be emailed to you as well as your GED® transcript (which can be used to apply to college, for your job, etc).
+Click here for more information about the GED test.

 How is the test scored?